chekos/Datawrapper/docs/user-guide/chart-operations.md

 )
 chart.data = new_data

-# Push the changes to Datawrapper
+# Push the changes to Datawrapper (returns self for method chaining)
 chart.update()
 ```